SummerSlam (1992): Aftermath

 Shawn Michaels, who had originally been booked to win the Intercontinental Championship from Bret Hart at SummerSlam, won the title from Davey Boy Smith on October 27 (the match would air on the November 14, 1992 episode of Saturday Night's Main Event XXXI).
 Michaels and Sherri continued their on-screen relationship after SummerSlam.
 Sherri claimed to have created the rivalry with Martel to test Michaels' love for her.
 Their relationship deteriorated, though when Michaels pulled Sherri in front of him to protect himself from an attack by his former tag team partner, Marty Jannetty on the October 31 episode of WWF Superstars.
-This led to confrontations between Sherri and Michaels at Royal Rumble 1993 and WrestleMania IX.
+This led to confrontations between Sherri and Michaels at the 1993 Royal Rumble and WrestleMania IX.

+Money Inc. regained the WWF Tag Team Championship from the Natural Disasters and defended the belts against the Ultimate Maniacs, retaining them on a countout loss.
+Until Warrior's dismissal it was planned that they would feud further for the belts.

 The Undertaker continued to feud with Kamala and Harvey Wippleman.
 The two wrestlers faced each other again at Survivor Series 1992 in a coffin match, which the Undertaker won.
 Wippleman gained revenge by introducing Giant Gonzalez (and later Mr. Hughes), with whom the Undertaker feuded through 1993.

 Upset about the amount of his pay for appearing at SummerSlam, Kevin Wacholz (Nailz) confronted WWF owner Vince McMahon after Survivor Series 1992.
 According to reports, he legitimately attacked McMahon.
 As a result, Nailz was fired from the WWF.
 He briefly appeared in rival promotion World Championship Wrestling (WCW) as the Prisoner but was released after the WWF sued WCW because of The Prisoner's similarity to the Nailz character.
 The anger between Wacholz and McMahon spilled over into McMahon's 1994 trial, in which McMahon was accused of distributing steroids to wrestlers.
 Although Wacholz testified against McMahon, his statements, which included, "I hate Vince McMahon's guts" ultimately proved harmful to the prosecution's case.